Dan Clawson

-Daniel "Dan" Conness Clawson (18 August 1948 – 7 May 2019) was an American sociologist, professor, and activist.
+Daniel Conness Clawson (18 August 1948 – 7 May 2019) was an American sociologist, professor, and activist.
 Clawson was Professor of Sociology at the University of Massachusetts, Amherst and former executive committee member of the Massachusetts Teachers Association, the Massachusetts affiliate of the National Education Association.

 Life

 Clawson was born 18 August 1948 in Alexandria, Virginia but was raised in Chevy Chase, Maryland.
 Clawson first attended Carleton College but later transferred to Washington University in St. Louis where he graduated in 1970.
 Clawson attended Students for a Democratic Society meetings at Washington University though he did not join the organization.
 At Washington University, Clawson met George Rawick who later came to be his mentor.
 Rawick, who had associated with Marxist intellectuals C.L.R.
 James and Martin Glaberman in Detroit, became an early influence on Clawson's politics and thought as the two read and studied Karl Marx's Das Kapital together.
 For his doctoral studies, Clawson attended Stony Brook University and completed a dissertation under the supervision of Michael Schwartz.

 On May 7, 2019, Clawson died of a heart attack.
 Clawson was married to Mary Ann Clawson, professor of sociology emeritus at Wesleyan University and father to Laura Clawson, a sociologist and editor at the Daily Kos.